Maybe because I didn't light it till two o'clock, but whatever.

 The image will have been set.

-Examining all kinds of behavior by the players off-field and on field to make sure it comports with what the left thinks American culture ought to be.
+And the media is just going to become cops examining all kinds of behavior by the players, off-field and on-field, to make sure it comports with what the left thinks American culture ought to be.

 I don't know.

-They don't let anything, there is no end game.
+They don't let anything, there is no endgame.

-There's no end game to liberalism, period.
+There's no endgame to liberalism, period.

-And political points of view are what in some part are driving this.
+And political points of view are what, in some part, are driving this.

 Not totally.

-I mean, they're spousal abuse is real.
+I mean, spousal abuse is real.

 Spousal abuse by itself is not political, but it can easily be converted.